 While completing your Math Tools courses, you can begin working toward your master’s by earning a Certificate in Biostatistics online.
-The certificate can be completed in tandem with the Math Tools courses (there is no quantitative requirement for the certificate program)—with all certificate credits applied toward your degree!
+The certificate can be completed in tandem with the Math Tools courses (there is no calculus requirement for the certificate program)—with all certificate credits applied toward your degree!

 The Master’s in Biostatistics program is open to international students.
 If you live outside of the United States and intend to complete an online academic program from your home country, be sure to review these additional requirements for international students.